SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 The changeToken refers to a time before the start of the current change log.

 The change log is limited to 60 days immediately before the current date.
-AMR API returns this error code when the specified `changeToken` refers to a time outside the 60 day window.
+AMR API returns this error code when the specified `changeToken` refers to a time outside the 60-day window.

 ### -2147213196